No. 3 Buckeyes overcome sluggish showing to extend winning streak over Hoosiers, 23-3

 “I thought it was all right,” McCord said of his performance.
 “I thought there were some good plays, some bad plays.
 I want to look at the film and see where I can improve.”

-McCord finished 20 of 33 with 239 yards and one interception as the Buckeyes (1-0, 1-0 Big Ten) won their 23rd straight season opener and extended the longest active winning streak in an FBS series to 28 in a row over the Hoosiers.
+McCord finished 20 of 33 with 239 yards and one interception as the Buckeyes won their 23rd straight season opener and extended the longest active winning streak in an FBS series to 28 in a row over the Hoosiers.

 But Day knows there’s plenty to critique after scoring only two touchdowns while settling for three field goals and going 2 of 12 on third down.
 Even the Buckeyes established stars struggled.